-Mark One) ☑ QUARTERLY REPORT UNDER SI ECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 For the quarterly period ended April 4, 20 021 OR ☐ TRANSITION REPORT PURSUAN 1934.
-NT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission file number: 000-49850 BIG 5 SPORT TING GOODS CO DRPORATION act name of registrant as specified in its ch (LA eact name of registrant as specified in its cr iai tei ) Delaware 95-4388794 (State or Other Jurisdiction of Incorporation or C , (I.R.S.
-Employer Identification No.) 2525 East El Segundo Bouleva El Segundo, California cu 90245 (Address of Principal Executive Office s) (Zip Code) Registrant' s telephone number, including area code: (310) 536-0611 Securities registered pursuant to Section 12 (b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value BGFV The Nasdaq Stock Market LLC shorter period that the registrant was requir ed by Section 13 or 15(d) of the Securities Exchange Aced to file such reports), and (2) has been subject to such ctive Data File required to be submitted pursuant to Rule rter period that the registrant was required to submit such initions of "large accelerated filer," "accelera erated filer, a non-accelerated filer, a smaller reporting ated filer," "smaller reporting company," and "emerging Large accelerated filer $\Box$ Accelerated filer $\Box$ Non-accelerated filer $oximes$ Emerging growth company $oximes$ Smaller reporting company $oximes$ If an emerging growth company, indicate b any new or revised financial accounting standards pro - to use the extended transition period for complying with nge Act. $\Box$ Indicate by check mark whether the registra ant is a shell company (as defined in Rule 12b o-2 of the Exchange Act).
-Yes □ No ⊠
+(Mark One)

+QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended July 4, 2021

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

+For the transition period from

+Commission file number: 000-49850

+to

+BIG 5 SPORTING GOODS CORPORATION

+(Exact name of registrant as specified in its charter)

+Delaware95-4388794(State or Other Jurisdiction of Incorporation or Organization)(I.R.S.
+Employer Identification No.)2525 East El Segundo Boulevard90245El Segundo, California90245(Address of Principal Executive Offices)(Zip Code)

+Registrant's telephone number, including area code: (310) 536-0611

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value BGFV The Nasdaq Stock Market LLC

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer X Smaller reporting company X

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗌 No 🗵

-There were 22,290,210 shares of common stock, with a par value of \$0.01 per share outstanding as of April 27, 2021.
+There were 22,420,270 shares of common stock, with a par value of \$0.01 per share outstanding as of July 27, 2021.

-BIG 5 SPORTING GOODS CORPORATION $\underline{\text{INDEX}}$
+BIG 5 SPORTING GOODS CORPORATION INDEX